ogmacorp/NeoVis/README.md

 Once NeoVis is started, use the `Connection` button and `Connection Wizard` dialog box to open a connection to your hierarchy.
 Simply specify the address (localhost, if on same machine) of the client, and make sure that both applications are using the same port (default 54000).
 Once `Connect!` button has been pressed, and the status switches to "Connected", you should see several windows appear.

-Each layer has a window for its hidden layer CSDR (Sparse Distributed Representation).
+Each layer has windows for its hidden layer CSDR (Sparse Distributed Representation) and feed-forward weight matrices.

+The CSDRs are organized into a "grid of grids", where each sub-grid represents a 1D column (wrapped into 2D for ease of visualization).
+You can right-click on any cell to show the corresponding feed-forward weight matrices.
+You can also hover over the weight matrix display and use the scroll wheel to cycle through different Z-levels of the weight matrices.
+If there are 3 or 6 Z-levels, these will be visualized as either RGB or two RGB (side by side) images, respectively.

-At the moment, CSDR visualization is the only feature of NeoVis.
+At the moment, CSDR and feed-forward weight matrix visualizations are the only features of NeoVis.
 Despite this, we found it quite handy for debugging our programs.
 If your application isn't functioning properly, it may be a good idea to pear into the network with NeoVis!

 ## Note